Steps in Drilling Through Tiles Safely

 Once you have drilled through the tile, the pressure is off and the job is nearly done.
 Ensure you decrease the speed and pressure of the drill and remove the drill bit slowly from the tile.
 Once this step is completed, you are finished and hopefully have successfully drilled through a tile without breaking it.

-For more tile flooring advice, get in touch with or pop into your local Tile Wizards store and talk with one of our friendly staff.
+For more tile flooring advice, pop into your local Tile Wizards store and talk with one of our friendly staff.
+You may also browse through our range of quality tile products available in-store.